mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:     Will hatch at the start of its owner's turn

 name:     Dampening Wave<br>
-text:     Choose an enemy minion.
+text:     Target an enemy minion.
 It can no longer counterattack.

 name:     Flash Reincarnation<br>
 text:     If the next card you play this turn is a minion, it costs 1 less and takes 1 damage.